atomicdata-dev/atomic-data-browser/data-browser/README.md

 - Linting (ESlint)
 - Testing (in the browser using `playwright`, using an `atomic-server` docker image)
 - Building
-- Deploying JS build artifacts & assets to GH pages (note that `atomic-server` hosts the JS assets by itself)
+- Deploying JS build artefacts & assets to GH pages (note that `atomic-server` hosts the JS assets by itself)

 ## Contribute